oscar-system/Oscar.jl/experimental/SymmetricIntersections/README.md

-For instance, one can compute the direct sum of representations, the dual representation, the symmetric/exterior powers of a representation, but also bases for the isotypical components.
-Finally, few things have been added to characters, namely the possibility to switch between characters and representations, and enumerating constituents of a given degree.
+For instance, one can compute the direct sum of representations, the dual representation, the symmetric/exterior powers of a representation, but also bases for the *isotypical components*.
+Finally, few things have been added for characters, namely the possibility of switching between characters and representations, and enumerating constituents of a given degree.

 ### Projective representations